anonymoussynon/Nuclear-Sunset/docs/main/faq.md

 - **Items - Where is ___ item located?
 It used to be in this very specific location!**
   - Please enjoy the thrill of discovery, rather than focusing on what used to be.
 Any missing items you encounter have been relocated as part of an intentional overhaul.
 No, we will not tell you the new location.

-- **Keybinds - How can I view Uranium Fever’s keybinds?**
+- **Keybinds - How can I view Nuclear Sunset’s keybinds?**
   - Press `K` in the pause menu.

-- **Launch/Start - When I launch Uranium Fever after finishing the installation process, it launches unmodded/vanilla Fallout: New Vegas.
+- **Launch/Start - When I launch Nuclear Sunset after finishing the installation process, it launches unmodded/vanilla Fallout: New Vegas.
 How do I fix it?**
-  - Re-run the Uranium Fever Wabbajack installer, it will fix repair any incorrect filepaths.
+  - Re-run the Nuclear Sunset Wabbajack installer, it will fix repair any incorrect filepaths.
   - Ensure the game is not being launched from the launcher.

 - **Leaning - Is there a way to toggle leaning?**
   - Yes.
 Activate the `Keybinds - F Activates, Q & E Lean` mod in the `Optional - Settings` separator.

 - **Loading & Saving - In Skyrim I am told I can't quicksave or quickload.
-Is this also true in Uranium Fever?**
+Is this also true in Nuclear Sunset?**
   - No. Quicksaves, autosaves, and full saves are also functionally similar, and none of these negatively impact the game.
 Similarly, reloading will not negatively impact your game.

-- **Level Cap - What is the level cap in Uranium Fever?**
+- **Level Cap - What is the level cap in Nuclear Sunset?**
   - 60, as set by Tale of Two Wastelands.

 - **Long Load Screens - I have very long load screens, why?**